microsoft/pxt-arcade/docs/developer/kiosk.md

 ## Clearing the Kiosk

-To have students start with an empty (clean) Kiosk, so that they won't be tempted to just strart by playing random games, you can add the clean flag to the url:
+To have students start with an empty (clean) Kiosk, so that they won't be tempted to play random games, you can add the clean flag to the url:

 https://arcade.makecode.com/kiosk?clean=1